Yoffic08/seatback-background-service/README.md

-background service is in folder android.
+background service is in src/android.

 Insert mac address in line 81  and a url to api(the url in code is not valid) at line 89  at BackgroundFetchHeadlessTask class